ElcoK/RAI_WB/docs/source/readme.rst

 Getting started
 =========================

-Recommended option is to use a `Miniconda <https://conda.io/miniconda.html>`_ environment to work in for this project, relying on conda to handle some of the trickier library dependencies.
+The recommended option is to create a virtual environment using `Miniconda <https://conda.io/miniconda.html>`_.

-The most easiest way to do so is to use the requirements.yml file as provided in the github page.
+The easiest way to create a virtual environment for this project is to use the *requirements.yml* file as provided on the GitHub page of this project.

 *To create the environment using the yaml file:*